bernardoVale/ansible-role-db2/README.md

            fenced_username: "myfenc1"
            fenced_group_name: "myfadm1"

-**db2_instances** is a list of instances, yo can create more than one, an example of two instances is found [here](https://github.com/bernardoVale/ansible-role-db2/tree/master/examples/multiples_instances.yml)
+**db2_instances** is a list of instances, you can create more than one, an example of two instances is found [here](https://github.com/bernardoVale/ansible-role-db2/tree/master/examples/multiples_instances.yml)

 ###Customizing Parameters